Bundesliga: Borussia Dortmund bring in Juventus’ Emre Can to boost fragile defense | DW | 30.01.2020

 But Haaland's heroics in high-scoring wins over Augsburg (5-3) and Cologne (5-1) have also distracted from a rather large elephant in the room.
 With 28 goals conceded, Dortmund have the leakiest defense in the top six.
 Indeed, only Hoffenheim and Frankfurt have shipped more goals in the entire top half.

-Now, Dortmund have finalized a loan deal with Juventus for German international Emre Can — a move that will be made permanent if certain conditions are met — in an effort to sure up a fragile back line.
+Now, Dortmund have finalized a deal with Juventus for German international Emre Can in an effort to sure up a fragile back line.

 The holding midfielder was out of favor in Turin, only making seven Serie A appearances this season.
 Head coach Maurizio Sarri even left him out of the Italian champions' Champions League squad and he missed Sunday's defeat away at Napoli, officially with a bout of flu.